-The detail of the Q3 2014 Home Price Expectations Survey (pdf) is interesting.
-Of the 104 survey respondents, only one (of the displayed responses) forecasts a cumulative price decrease through 2018; and even that one does not foresee a double-digit percentage cumulative price drop.
-That forecast is from Mark Hanson’s prediction, which foresees a 4.35% cumulative price decrease through 2018.
+The detail of the Q3 2015 Home Price Expectations Survey (pdf) is interesting.
+Of the 100+ survey respondents, only two (of the displayed responses) forecasts a cumulative price decrease through 2019; and only one forecasts a double-digit percentage cumulative price drop.
+That forecast is from Mark Hanson, which foresees a 11.91% cumulative price decrease through 2019.

 For a variety of reasons, I continue to believe that even the most “bearish” of these forecasts (as seen in Mark Hanson’s above-referenced forecast) will prove too optimistic in hindsight.
 From a longer-term historical perspective, such a decline is very mild in light of the wild excesses that occurred over the “bubble” years.

 I have written extensively about the residential real estate situation.
 For a variety of reasons, it is exceedingly complex.
 While many people continue to have an optimistic view regarding future residential real estate prices, in my opinion such a view is unsupported on an “all things considered” basis.
 Furthermore, from these price levels there exists outsized potential for a price decline of severe magnitude, unfortunately.
 I discussed this downside, based upon historical price activity, in the October 24, 2010 post titled “What’s Ahead For The Housing Market – A Look At The Charts.”